ChrisJefferson/stacscheck/manuals/specification.rst

    succeeds if the return value of the script is zero.
 If a test script fails, then the script's output is printed.

+-  Names starting ``multi`` are *multi-part tests*.
+These scripts output JSON describing multiple test results.
+See :ref:`multi_tests` below.

 -  Names starting ``prog`` are *program scripts*. ``prog`` tests differ from the other formats, as other files are required.
 The ``prog`` is executed with an (optional) input file.
 The test passes if the output is equal to a pre-specified output.
-What does “the same” mean?
-It’s a little complicated, see :ref:`how outputs are compared <outputs_compared>`.
+What does "the same" mean?
+It's a little complicated, see :ref:`how outputs are compared <outputs_compared>`.

-   The exact behavior of `stacscheck` when it sees a file starting ``prog`` is the following:
+   The exact behavior of ``stacscheck`` when it sees a file starting ``prog`` is the following:

    -  For each file in the directory whose name ends in ``.out``